andreidimaano/Calcifer/README.md

 Future
 </h2>

-In the future, I will be implementing a function to check how much time is left on the timer If you have any requests, Feel free to add them in Issues
+In the future, I will be implementing a function to check how much time is left on the timer.

-I made the bot for Mayuko's Discord Server.
-If you would like to use it in your own servers, let me know by adding and issue.
-You can also contact me through my website.
+If you have any requests, feel free to add them in Issues

 I'm currently testing the bot to see how much it would cost to make it available to the general public.
 I'm only in college, and I don't make money LOL.
 If you would like to sponsor server fees, Let me Know! :D